omiexwalls/hackajob/movie-collection/PROJECT.md

 ### Security Enhancements:
 - [ ] Implement CSRF protection and ensure all data handling follows best security practices.
 - [ ] Secure API endpoints and protect sensitive user data.
+### Accessibility Improvements:
+- [ ] Ensure the application is fully accessible and complies with WCAG standards.
+- [ ] Add keyboard navigation and screen reader support for all interactive elements.
+- [ ] Provide alternative text for images and use semantic HTML elements.
+- [ ] Implement dark mode and high contrast themes for users with visual impairments.
+- [ ] Add tooltips and focus indicators for interactive elements.
+### Internationalization:
+- [x] Support multiple languages and provide translations for all user-facing text.
+- [ ] Allow users to switch between languages and remember their preferences.

 ## Deployment
 - [ ] Deploy the application on Vercel.
 - [ ] Ensure seamless CI/CD integration for automated builds and deployments from your Git repository.